Guidance

 The relevant time period is calculated from the date the applicant left the UK after their breach, or where row (f) of the table applies, the relevant time period is calculated from the date of the refusal decision:

-Time from date the person left the UK (or date of refusal of the application under row (f)) | This applies where the applicant | And the applicant left the UK | And the applicant left the UK |
+Time from date the person left the UK (or date of refusal of the application under row (f)) This applies where the applicant And the applicant left the UK And the applicant left the UK

-(a) 12 months | left voluntarily | at their own expense | N/A |
+(a) 12 months left voluntarily at their own expense Not applicable

-(b) 2 years | left voluntarily | at public expense | Within 6 months of being given notice of liability for removal or when they no longer had a pending appeal or administrative review, whichever is later. |
+(b) 2 years left voluntarily at public expense Within 6 months of being given notice of liability for removal or when they no longer had a pending appeal or administrative review, whichever is later.

-(c) 5 years | left voluntarily | at public expense | More than 6 months after being given notice of liability for removal or when they no longer had a pending appeal or administrative review, whichever is later. |
+(c) 5 years left voluntarily at public expense More than 6 months after being given notice of liability for removal or when they no longer had a pending appeal or administrative review, whichever is later.

-(d) 5 years | left or was removed from the UK | as a condition of a caution issued in accordance with section 22 of the Criminal Justice Act 2003 (and providing that any condition prohibiting their return to the UK has itself expired) | - |
+(d) 5 years left or was removed from the UK as a condition of a caution issued in accordance with section 22 of the Criminal Justice Act 2003 (and providing that any condition prohibiting their return to the UK has itself expired) Not applicable

-(e) 10 years | was deported or removed from the UK | at public expense | - |
+(e) 10 years was deported or removed from the UK at public expense Not applicable

-(f) 10 years | Used deception in an application (for visits this applies to applications for entry clearance only). | - | - |
+(f) 10 years Used deception in an application (for visits this applies to applications for entry clearance only).
+Not applicable Not applicable

 Resetting the 6-month time period

-In some cases, the 6 month time window in which a person must depart to benefit from a 2 year relevant time period, rather than a 5 year relevant time period, may be re-set to start again.
+In some cases, the 6 month time period in which a person must depart to benefit from a 2 year relevant time period, rather than a 5 year relevant time period, may be re-set to start again.
 The 6-month clock will have been re-set where the:

-removal decision was substituted for a new removal decision where a fault is found with the original decision
+• removal decision was substituted for a new removal decision where a fault is found with the original decision

-person was appeal rights exhausted (ARE), but then lodged an out-of-time notice of appeal with the First-tier Tribunal seeking an extension of that time limit and the First-tier Tribunal extended the time limit:
+• person was appeal rights exhausted (ARE), but then lodged an out-of-time notice of appeal with the First-tier Tribunal seeking an extension of that time limit and the First-tier Tribunal extended the time limit:

-- the 6-month clock starts on the date the person was given notice of their removal decision or the date on which the subsequent out-of-time appeal was eventually dismissed, whichever is the later
+• the 6-month clock starts on the date the person was given notice of their removal decision or the date on which the subsequent out-of-time appeal was eventually dismissed - whichever is the later

-person made further submissions to the Secretary of State which following consideration under paragraph 353 of the Immigration Rules, are refused but found to constitute a fresh claim:
+• person made further submissions to the Secretary of State which following consideration under paragraph 353 of the Immigration Rules are refused but found to constitute a fresh claim:

-- the 6-month clock restarts on the date the person is given notice of their new removal decision (which accompanies the refusal of their fresh claim) or the date on which they exhaust their appeal rights against that decision, whichever is the later
+• the 6-month clock restarts on the date the person is given notice of their new removal decision (which accompanies the refusal of their fresh claim) or the date on which they exhaust their appeal rights against that decision - whichever is the later

-person made further submissions to the Secretary of State which were only determined more than 12 months after their submission:
+• person made further submissions to the Secretary of State which were only determined more than 12 months after their submission:

-- the 6-month time limit restarts from the point where the further submissions are determined and found not to constitute a fresh claim
+• the 6-month time limit restarts from the point where the further submissions are determined and found not to constitute a fresh claim

 Applications made outside the relevant time period

-If an application for entry clearance or permission to enter is made outside of the relevant time period e.g. where the relevant time period has expired, you must consider whether it is appropriate to refuse their application under paragraph 9.8.2 of the Immigration Rules.
-This rule applies to all routes, except those listed in the introduction section of this guidance.
+If an application for entry clearance or permission to enter is made outside of the relevant time period (i.e. where the relevant time period has expired), you must consider whether it is appropriate to refuse their application under paragraph SUI 11.2 of the Immigration Rules.

 Assessing the application